This Employer's Jobs

 At the University of Pennsylvania, you'll find a historic, Ivy League school with highly selective admissions and a history of innovation in interdisciplinary education and scholarship.
 You'll also find a picturesque campus amidst a dynamic city and a world-class research institution.

 Intellectual rigor and a practical outlook

 Penn carries on the principles and spirit of its founder, Benjamin Franklin: entrepreneurship, innovation, invention, outreach, and a pragmatic love of knowledge.
-Franklin's practical outlook has remained a driving force in the university's
+Franklin's practical outlook has remained a driving force in the university's development.